Literature / Chalet School

 - Heel–Face Turn: Gertrude Beck, aka Gertrud Becker.
 Most characters who start off 'bad' will also go through one - see Took a Level in Kindness below.

-- Heroic BSOD: Joey has a major one in The Highland Twins at the Chalet School when she gets a telegram saying Jack has drowned.
+- Heroic B.S.O.D.: Joey has a major one in The Highland Twins at the Chalet School when she gets a telegram saying Jack has drowned.
 It's so out of character that it unnerves Madge, who can't understand why Joey isn't crying.
 Joey eventually breaks down and has to be given sleeping drugs.
 Luckily, as she finds out via Fiona McDonald, Jack is alive after all.

 - Maria Marani goes through a major one in Exile through the stress of worrying about her father's disappearance, combined with being badly burned after rescuing a pilot from a burning plane.
 Herr Marani later turns out to have been killed in a concentration camp.

 - Ill Girl: Joey Bettany, often.
 The Robin is one - EBD likes to describe her as 'delicate' - and Stacie Benson becomes one after a nasty accident on an excursion, although she gets better.
+As the Chalet School has close links with the sanatorium, several of its Ill Girl pupils are sent there.

-- Inelegant Blubbering: played for laughs with Margaret Twiss, in A Leader in the Chalet School:
+- Inelegant Blubbering: Played for laughs with Margaret Twiss, in A Leader in the Chalet School:

 “B-but it was me!-hurp-hurp!-it was!"
 Margaret wept loudly, her words so mixed up with her sobs that none of the girls could make head or tail of what she was saying and even the Head, with all her experience, could gather only a little here and there.
 “I-I s-saw Miss A-andrews-hurp!-p-put the snake-hurp-hurp!-snake into the d-drawer and I never-hurp!-said anything-hurp-hurp!-even when the rest b-blamed Jack-hurp!-for it!-hurp-hurp-hurp!
 Wah-hah-hah!”

-- Instant Illness: any exposure to chills, rain, drafts, mud or cold water is fairly certain to leave the victim in the grip of a life-threatening disease if they're not immediately put into a hot bath and then into bed with two hot water bottles.
+- Instant Illness: Any exposure to chills, rain, drafts, mud or cold water is fairly certain to leave the victim in the grip of a life-threatening disease if they're not immediately put into a hot bath and then into bed with two hot water bottles.
 In one book, Jo spends three days unconscious and is bedridden for over a week after standing for literally a few minutes by an open door on a snowy day.

-- Jerkass: even in the Chalet School, there are bullies, the worst being Thekla von Stift, Betty Wynne-Davies and Jack Lambert.
+- Jerkass: Even in the Chalet School, there are bullies, the worst being Thekla von Stift, Betty Wynne-Davies and Jack Lambert.
 The first two are the only girls to be expelled, although Jack does get better later on in the series.

 - Kick the Dog: Don't ever be mean to the Robin.
 A sign that Betty Wynne-Davies was probably one of the nastiest characters in the Chalet School series is the fact that she was prepared to hurt the twins to get at Robin and Daisy.
+And earlier in the series, St Scholastika's Head Girl Elaine Gilling incurs the wrath of Joey in Rivals when Robin tries to pacify her during an argument about church collections, and Elaine rudely brushes her off.

 - Killed Off for Real: Mademoiselle Lepattre and Herr Laubach both die after a long period of illness, while Luigia di Ferrara and Florian Marani, Maria and Gisela's dad, both die in concentration camps, and according to Word of God, Thekla von Stift 'vanished' during the war.
 It's also implied in one of the Swiss books that Miss Bubb is terminally ill.